Hemanth0045/Zynq_ZC706_HDMI/README.md

 # Zynq_ZC706_HDMI
 HDMI display pipeline implementation on the Xilinx Zynq-7000 ZC706 Evaluation Kit.
+This project is intended for learning, development, and research purposes.

 This project demonstrates how image/frame data stored in **DDR memory** can be read by the programmable logic and transmitted to an HDMI display through the onboard **ADV7511 HDMI transmitter**.